 NCR Chapter Networking Meeting April 16, 2015

 NOTE for in-person training: *Please note that non-attendance for training workshops managed by Alpen Path Solutions Inc. does not entitle the participant to a refund or the possibility of transferring to a later workshop date.
-Cancellation for workshops offered in Ottawa with less than 13 days advance notice forfeits a refund; however, an alternate from the same organization may attend instead, please advise us as soon as possible (Introduction to Lean for Government is a prerequisite).
+Cancellation for workshops offered in Ottawa with less than 13 days advance notice forfeits a refund or transfer; however, an alternate participant may attend instead, please advise us as soon as possible (Introduction to Lean for Government is a prerequisite).
 Refunds, minus a 15% service charge, are provided upon written notification of cancellation received at least 13 days prior to a training workshop date.
 No refunds are issued following this date.
-Schedule and location are subject to change without notice.
+Schedule, workshop offering and location are subject to change without notice.
 Workshops/Courses can be cancelled without advance notice by Alpen Path Solutions Inc. and in which case participants receive a 100% refund for registration fees.
-Courses followed at the CCE that were facilitated by Alpen Path Solutions Inc. are recognized towards the Certificate in Lean for the Public Sector and the Advanced Certificate in Lean.
+Courses followed at the CCE that were facilitated by Alpen Path Solutions Inc. will be recognized towards the Certificate in Lean for the Public Sector and the Advanced Certificate in Lean.
 Once a date is booked, a team training is binding and will be fully charged unless cancelled at least 1 month in advance.